The Catholic Church and gender and transgender theory

 The manipulation of nature, which we deplore today where our environment is concerned, now becomes man’s fundamental choice where he himself is concerned.
 From now on there is only the abstract human being, who chooses for himself what his nature is to be.
 Man and woman in their created state as complementary versions of what it means to be human are disputed.
 But if there is no pre-ordained duality of man and woman in creation, then neither is the family any longer a reality established by creation.
 Likewise, the child has lost the place he had occupied hitherto and the dignity pertaining to him.
 Bernheim shows that now, perforce, from being a subject of rights, the child has become an object to which people have a right and which they have a right to obtain.
 When the freedom to be creative becomes the freedom to create oneself, then necessarily the Maker himself is denied and ultimately man too is stripped of his dignity as a creature of God, as the image of God at the core of his being.
 The defence of the family is about man himself.
 And it becomes clear that when God is denied, human dignity also disappears.
 Whoever defends God is defending man.
 Source

-Finally, we leave you with a classic Fulton Sheen talk about a normal and abnormal mind.
-It starts about 11:32 and should start there on play.
+Here is a classic Fulton Sheen talk about a normal and abnormal mind.